harshitkhare13/Salary-Predictions/README.md

-# Salary-Predictions
+# Salary Predictions using Simple Linear Regression
-Salary Predictions using Simple Linear Regression
+Prediction of Salaries of Employees using their Years of Experience.